eserie/wax-ml/README.md

 ## What is JAX?

-JAX is a research-oriented computational system implemented in python that leverages the XLA optimization framework for machine learning computations.
+JAX is a research-oriented computational system implemented in Python that leverages the XLA optimization framework for machine learning computations.
 It makes XLA usable with the NumPy API and some functional primitives for just-in-time compilation, differentiation, vectorization, and parallelization.
 It allows building higher-level